Ludovico Sforza: Downfall and aftermath

 The situation turned for the worse during the siege of Novara, when his Swiss mercenaries refused to participate in the battle.
 Novara had been recaptured by Ludovico and the Sanseverino brothers, but the French quickly returned and laid siege to the city.
 On 10 April 1500, the Swiss garrison was leaving Novara, passing a group of Swiss soldiers on the French side.
 French officers were posted to oversee their exit.
 As the disguised Ludovico passed the French, one mercenary, Hans Turmann of Uri, gave away his identity.
 He was apprehended by the French along with the Sanseverino brothers.
 A few days later, Ascanio, who had attempted to escape to Germany, was also captured.

 Girolamo Priuli comments in this regard: "Trivulzio, seeing these prisoners, and above all Signor Ludovico, thought oh, what joy!!".

-The French were able to return and retake Milan, who lost its independence and remained under foreign domination for 360 years.
+The French were able to return and retake Milan, which lost its independence and remained under foreign domination for 360 years.
 Among the spoils of war taken by the French there was the great Visconti-Sforza Library which was located in the castle of Pavia.
 It consisted of over 900 manuscripts, including some that belonged to Francesco Petrarca.
 Of the codices of the library of the Dukes of Milan, 400 are still preserved today at the Bibliothèque nationale de France, while others ended up in Italian, European or American libraries.

 The French rewarded the mercenary Turmann for his betrayal of the Milanese with 200 gold crowns, corresponding to roughly five years' salary.
 Turmann decided to desert the army, and escaped to France, but after three years he returned home to Uri.
 Turmann was then immediately arrested for treason, and on the following day he was executed by decapitation.